microsoft/Windows-universal-samples/Samples/FileAccess/README.md

 ## Related topics

-*Note**  If you want to learn about accessing files using a file picker, see Quickstart: Accessing files with file pickers ([HTML](http://msdn.microsoft.com/library/windows/apps/hh465199) or [XAML](http://msdn.microsoft.com/library/windows/apps/hh771180)).
+*Note**  If you want to learn about accessing files using a file picker, see [Open files and folders with a picker](https://msdn.microsoft.com/library/windows/apps/mt186456).

 ### Samples